federicocotogno/federicocotogno/README.md

 ```

 ## What I teach
 Currently I'm teaching native iOS development with SwiftUI.
-I also really like to teach how to create useful scripts with Python to simplify everyday life.
+I also really enjoy teaching how to create powerful scripts with Python that simplify everyday life.

 _You can find out more about what I teach **[here](https://www.youtube.com/c/CodePalace/)**._